 Walter “Lee” Fetty then said a short amount of time passed before the man left the apartment for a second time.
 Fetty spoke to the man briefly when he asked for a light for his cigarette before the man complained that Fetty’s truck was obstructing his car.
 When asked if Carpenter was the man he had spoken with that day Fetty said:

 “That ain’t the man who came out of that apartment, and that ain’t the man I lit the cigarette for.”

 John Carpenter was acquitted on the Halloween of 1994 after a six-week trial.
 After 16 years as a suspect, John Carpenter had been found not guilty.
 He was in the eyes of the law innocent of any involvement in the murder of Bob Crane.

 After the verdict Carpenter’s lawyer Stephen Avilla gave his stinging thoughts on the outcome:

 “They may have bungled this case so badly they’ll never find the killer.”

-Four years after been found not guilty of Bob Crane’s murder John Henry Carpenter passed away aged 70 on September 4, 1998.
+Four years after been found not guilty of Bob Crane’s murder John Henry Carpenter passed away.
+Carpenter was 70 years old when he passed away on September 4, 1998.
 No one else has been charged and the murder remains unsolved.